varnishcache/varnish-cache/doc/sphinx/reference/vmod.rst

 All but the PRIV and STRING_LIST types have typedefs: VCL_INT, VCL_REAL, etc.

-Notice that all the non-native (C pointer) types are ``const``, so anything returned by a vmod function/method is assumed to be immutable.
+Notice that most of the non-native (C pointer) types are ``const``, which, if returned by a vmod function/method, are assumed to be immutable.
 In other words, a vmod `must not` modify any data which was previously returned.